kanziebub/SurvivalProtocol/rulebook.md

 ## Substitute Players

-For the current tournament (“Survival Protocol”), no substitute players are allowed to join.
-But “Team” are still able to replace a member at most “1 day” before the tournament starts by reporting to the organizers beforehand.
-Teams will still be required to fulfill the team ruling of maximum of 2 Diamond+ & 1 Platinum “or” lower Players.
-If any team member is unable to play by the time the tournament starts, the team will be hereby disqualified.
+Currently, no substitute players are allowed to join.
+But a team can still replace a member at most **2 days** before the tournament starts by reporting to the tournament organizers beforehand (pereferrable to Zibub or Mizyx).
+If any team member is unable to play by the time the tournament starts, the team has the option to forfeit or play with an incomplete team.

 ## In-game Nicknames